New Cross Gate railway station

+There is an out-of-station interchange with New Cross station, also on the Windrush line of the London Overground, around 620 m away to the east along the A2 road.

 History

 England's railway boom of the 1830s led to two competing companies driving lines through the area.
 The first, the London and Croydon Railway (L&CR), established a station on New Cross Road close to Hatcham in 1839.
 The second, the South Eastern Railway (SER), established a station near Amersham Way in the heart of New Cross in 1849.
 After both stations came under the ownership of the Southern Railway on 1 January 1923 the former L&CR station was renamed New Cross Gate on 9 July 1923.